 - Confirm the assignment by responding to the request email.

-8.3 Update the PRD21 5G NR CADC list when new version of TS 38.101-X is published
+8.3 Update the PRD21 5G NR CADC list when new version of TS 38.101-x is published

 8.3.1 Update of the "5G NR CADC Configurations" worksheet

 Add any new or changed NR bands, NR bands CBW extensions and 5G NR CADC configurations (and its bandwidth combination set, BCS) in accordance to the latest version of 38.101-x [11,12,13] up to the release covered by the RAN5 NR bands, NR band CBW extensions and 5G NR CADC work items listed in clause 1.